The Best Twice-Baked Potatoes Recipe

 Small cookie scoop scooping out flesh of baked potato half on baking sheet.

 • Transfer the potato skins back to the baking sheet.
-Season lightly with ½ teaspoon salt and ½ teaspoon pepper and return to the oven at 400°F for 10 minutes.
+Season lightly with ½ teaspoon salt and ½ teaspoon pepper and return to the oven for 10 minutes.

 • While the potato skins are baking, prepare the filling for the stuffed potatoes.
-Add the milk, butter, 1 teaspoon of salt, garlic powder, and onion powder.
+Add the ½ cup milk, ½ teaspoon kosher salt, ½ teaspoon black pepper, 2 tablespoons unsalted butter (melted), ½ teaspoon garlic powder, and ½ teaspoon onion powder to the flesh of the baked potatoes.
 Using a fork or potato masher, mash until the potatoes are smooth.
-Fold in the sour cream, ½ cup of the shredded cheese, half of the crumbled bacon, and scallions to evenly distribute through the potato mixture.
+Fold in ½ cup sour cream, ½ cup shredded cheddar, half of the crumbled bacon, 1 scallion (chopped) to distribute through the potato mixture.

 Mixing bowl with baked potato flesh mixed with cheese, bacon, sour cream, butter, and chives.

 • Remove the potato skins from the oven and fill each skin with the mashed potato mixture.
-Top with the remaining shredded cheese.
+Top with the remaining ½ cup shredded cheddar.

 8 halves of baked potatoes stuffed with potato filling then topped with shredded white cheddar cheese on sheet pan.

 • Return the potatoes back to the oven and bake for 10- 15 minutes, or until the cheese is melted and the filling is warmed through.
-Top with the remaining bacon and sliced green onions, if desired.
+Top with the remaining bacon and fresh chopped chives or green onions, if desired.

 Twice baked potato topped with white cheddar, bacon, and green onions on white plate.